?flush=1 !DOCTYPE html>

 Cultural well-being is about the vitality that communities and individuals enjoy through participation in civics, arts and cultural activities, and recognising and valuing our history, heritage, culture and diversity.

 Under the WRS Community Outcomes the area of cultural well-being is represented by only one community outcome called strong and tolerant community.
-This means that the GPI for cultural well-being is the same as the strong and tolerant community GPI.
+This means that the index represeting cultural well-being is the same as the index representing strong and tolerant community.

 Cultural diversity can make the community and the life we live much richer, with cultural activities contributing to social connectedness.
 People’s sense of connection with wider society is also reflected in participation in the political process.
 The arts make a strong contribution to community strength and identity, and are recognised for facilitating communication across social, economic, cultural and ethnic groups.